raganwald-deprecated/homoiconic/2010/04/blocks.md

-The Use Case for Ruby's Blocks
+The Use Case for Blocks
 ===

-A colleague asked me to explain the use case for blocks in Ruby. he's perfectly familiar with them, of course, and he can explain how they differ from lambdas.
+A colleague asked me to explain the use case for blocks in Ruby.
+He's perfectly familiar with them, of course, and he can explain how they differ from lambdas.
 But what he was looking for was a simple explanation for why a language really needed both.
 So the question isn't really "how are they different," but "What is there you can't do with lambdas such that you need to add blocks?"

 > A design is finished, not when there is nothing left to add, but when there is nothing left to take away &#8212;Antoine de Saint-Exupery